 1. Samsung Galaxy Tab A7

 This tablet is easy to use and is accessible with all of your favorite android apps.
 Anyone that purchases a Samsung device can rest assured they have a high-quality piece of equipment.
 The Samsung Galaxy Tab is light in weight at only one pound and has a sleek and stylish design comparable to the iPad Pro.
 The device has an upwards 13-hour battery life and is equipped with an enhanced battery for quick charging in the classroom.

 Internal storage space on this android tablet is up to 64 GB and is also wifi and Bluetooth enabled.
 With a generous 10.
 2-inch display screen size, you will certainly be able to see anything on the screen without issue.
 This tablet has a front-facing, landscape-oriented camera that can be used for video calls, which is especially helpful if you are teaching online.

 One major benefit to the Samsung Galaxy Tab is that it is lightweight and easy to use.
 This device gives the teachers remote access to learning platforms such as Google Classroom.
 Teachers can quickly leave a reply to student questions with this tablet!
 Moreover, teachers can access Zoom or Google Video platforms from this tablet, which comes incredibly handy in facilitating an online classroom.

 Be careful when shopping for a Samsung tablet, as some do not have the same display size.
 Many of the less expensive options can be enticing but likely are the tablets with the 7-inch screen.
 The last thing to consider is that android is quite simply not the same operating system as Apple.
-So if you are familiar with Apple products, you might have difficulty getting used to this tablet.
+So if you are familiar with an Apple iPad, you might have difficulty getting used to this tablet.
 Lastly, you may not want to count on it, doubling as your laptop because of the type of device this is.